BenjaminMullerGit/Latent-Dirichlet-Allocation-Description-Implementation-Test/README.md

 - comments on possible improvement of the model to other tasks.

 About the scripts :
-The Variational Inference that we used is a two step optimisation.
-1-Given initial alpha and Beta we compute the best variational parameters phi and gamma.
+The Variational Inference that we used is a two step optimisation.  \n 1-Given initial alpha and Beta we compute the best variational parameters phi and gamma.
 2-We optimise alpha and beta in order to maximise a specific log-likeyhood and so on.